Chirality, confinement and dimensionality govern re-entrant transitions in active matter: A trapped Chiral ABP in 2D

-In Fig.~\ref{fig2}(e), radial distributions across different chirality values ($\Omega$) with $\beta=10$ are shown, revealing transitions from active (off-center peak at $\tilde {\rm{ r}}_{\rm ac}$) to passive (Gaussian) states.
+In Fig.~\ref{fig2}(e), radial distributions across different chirality values ($\Omega$) with $\beta=10$ are shown, revealing transitions from active (off-center peak at $\tilde {\rm{ r}}_{\rm ac}$) to Gaussian-like states.
 Fig.~\ref{fig2}(f) at $\beta=0.15$ shows radial distributions at various $\Omega$ corresponding to small positive or negative kurtosis values with small departures from Gaussian.